Mbiraradio/mbiraradio/README.md

 📫 Contact us on sport at mbiraradio.com.

-🌱 Mbiraradio is a radio app for traditional mbira music in dev.
+🌱 Mbiraradio is an app for mbira music in dev.

 <!--